phaidra/phaidra-admin-manual/Classification_server/configuration_of_skosmos_and_fuseki.md

 Note: s-put does - it clears the graph first.
 It may happen, that you overwrite the previous data when loading a new file.

 Then you should have the correct named graph in vocabularies.ttl (skosmos:sparqlGraph setting)

-  2. Off-line (when Fuseki is not running)

-Is it possible that while loading the data from several files, ?
-That's what .
-You should use s-post if you want to add to existing data without clearing it.
+* s-post if you want to add new data files to existing data without clearing it

-## Uploading data files to Fuseki offline
+#### Off-line (when Fuseki is not running)

-If there are memory problems by uploading files to Fuseki, you will have to use offline loading up the data.
+If there are memory problems by uploading (several, large) files to Fuseki, it is worth to use offline loading up the data.
 This means shutting down Fuseki (since only one process can use the TDB at the same time) and using the tdbloader command line utilities to create the TDB and load the RDF data.

 Then you will still need to generate the text index as a separate step.
 A short tutorial of this is included in the jena-text documentation